smudugal/cv/README.md

 # CV

-Go To samyukta.cfapps.io to see my CV!!
+Go To [samyukta.cfapps.io](http://samyukta.cfapps.io/) .to see my CV!!

 This is an app for my curriculum vitae.
 It is a static file website.